-- 1. You qualify for facilities as referred to in Paragraph 2 if: - a. you are enrolled as a student in a programme at the university and owe statutory tuition fees; and - b. during (a part of) the study programme, you fall into one of the categories established by NOCNSF, namely: - you practice international sports at the highest levels, such as participation in European (Youth) Championships, World (Youth) Championships, or the Olympic Games; - you perform at national level, you are a member of Jong Oranje, or you are considered an up-and-coming talent; - c. you do not claim financial support on the basis of another facility (e.g. study guarantee fund of NOCNSF); and - d. you have fulfilled the procedural requirements. - 2.
-The facilities which a student/top-level athlete can claim are: - a. flexible educational opportunities, insofar as these can be realised within the study programme; - b. mediation in additional training facilities; - c. reimbursement of (part of) the special costs that practising top-level sport entails for the student: - d. financial support in the event of delay in studies caused by top-level sport. - 3.
-A request for financial support can be submitted to the top-level sports coordinator of the HU, in accordance with the procedure described in the Top-Level Sports Scheme.
+- 1. You qualify for facilities as referred to in Paragraph 2 if: - a. you are enrolled as a student in a programme at the university and owe statutory tuition fees; and - b. during (a part of) the study programme a top-level sports statement of the HU, issued by the top sports coordinator; - c. you have fulfilled the procedural requirements described in the Elite Sports Regulations. - 2.
+The facilities which a student/top-level athlete can claim consist: - a. flexible educational opportunities, insofar as these can be realised within the study programme; - b. special expenses: mediation in additional training facilities; Reimbursement of expenses for extra training facilities, if there are no training opportunities at the club and this is necessary for the sport.
+This concerns a sports card at Olympos or a swimming card for swimming pool Kromme rijn.
+As long as the Topsportfonds allows it; - c. special expenses: reimbursement of (part of) travel and accommodation costs for training camps and competitions abroad; - d. a maximum of 500 euros is reimbursed annually, as long as the Top Sports Fund allows it.
+To this end, the student presents evidence such as invitations to international competitions, all receipts and statements of bills, etc. The application for reimbursement of these costs should be made in the calendar year of the expenses incurred; - e. financial support in the event of delay in studies as a result of the top-level sport. - 3.
+A request for a top-level sports certificate is submitted, in accordance with the procedure described in the Top-level Sports Regulations, via Topsport@hu.nl.
+The student who wishes to be considered for a facility as mentioned in paragraph 1 must submit an application for one to the top-level sports coordinator, according to a form established for this purpose, which is available at Topsport@hu.nl.
 The top-level sports coordinator checks the application for completeness and then forwards it to the top-level sports committee.
-The top-level sports committee issues an opinion to the OO&S Director, after which this director shall decide on the application.
+The toplevel sports committee will issue a recommendation to the manager of OO&S, who will then decide on the application.